woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Update contrast and hover / active colors for analytics dropdown buttons #6504

+1. Go to analytics.
+2. Verifty the dropdown buttons (date range or filters) are now higher contrast.
+3. Verifty the text and chevron in the dropdown button turn blue on hover, and while active.

 ### Fix double prefixing of navigation URLs #6460

 1. Register a navigation menu item with a full URL or admin link.